What is a left ventricular assist device (LVAD)?

-You will receive information about how to page the health care team when necessary.
+At home, you’ll need to have an accurate scale as well as a thermometer.
+Some patients will need to monitor their blood pressure at home.
+Your nurse will provide specific guidelines.
+You will receive information about how to reach the health care team when necessary.
 A medical team member is always available to answer your questions, 24 hours a day.

 The Cleveland Clinic Experience

-For more than a decade, surgeons in the Kaufman Center for Heart Failure at Cleveland Clinic have successfully utilized ventricular assist devices (VADs) as a bridge- to-transplant for patients awaiting heart transplantation.
-The Cleveland Clinic has one of the most experienced VAD programs in the United States.
+For more than two decades, surgeons in the Kaufman Center for Heart Failure at Cleveland Clinic have successfully utilized ventricular assist devices (VADs) as a bridge- to-transplant for patients awaiting heart transplantation.
+Cleveland Clinic has one of the most experienced VAD programs in the United States.
 The Cleveland Clinic has access to FDA- approved ventricular assist devices, as well as new investigational devices.

 Cleveland Clinic is an approved site for disease- specific care for ventricular assist devices as of December 29, 2008.